Botswana says toxins in water killed hundreds of elephants

 Africa’s overall elephant population is declining due to poaching but Botswana, home to almost a third of the continent’s elephants, has seen numbers grow to around 130,000.

-Additional reporting by Alexander Winning in Johannesburg; Writing by MacDonald Dzirutwe in Harare; Editing by Raissa Kasolowsky and Janet Lawrence
+Additional reporting by Alexander Winning in Johannesburg; Writing by MacDonald Dzirutwe in Harare; Editing by Raissa Kasolowsky, Janet Lawrence and Mike Collett-White

 Our Standards: The Thomson Reuters Trust Principles.